LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab03/Lab3Instructions_8wk.md

 ## Part 2: Restructured Review Site.

 You will restructure your review site from the previous lab so that each review page and its images are in their own directory (folder).
+The folders will be structured as shown in the outline below.
+You can use any folder names you wish, but remember to name the home page file index.html.

+- Home
+  - Review1
+  - Review2
+  - Review3

 You will also add a set of navigation links, in a `nav` element, to each web page .

 Copy the existing review site into a new directory before making the revisions.